websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/knowledge-base/user-guide/knowledge-base-system-settings.md

 ## Section Names Setting

-The section names setting lets you specify names of arbitrary topics to attribute to articles.
+The section names setting is for specifying names of arbitrary topics to attribute to articles.
 Using the *Knowledge Base Section* widget, you can display one or more sections (groups) of articles.
 To use sections, you must first define them in the System Settings for the *Knowledge Base Section* widget.

 To make new sections,